 An instance of InputClause is made of an optional inputExpression and an ordered list of inputEntry, which are instances of UnaryTests.
-An instance of OutputClause optionally references a typeRef, specifying its datatype, and it is made of an ordered list of outputEntry, which are instances of LiteralExpression, and an optional defaultOutputEntry, which is also an instance iteralExpression.
-An instance of RuleAnnotationClause contains a name of type String
+An instance of OutputClause optionally references a typeRef, specifying its datatype, and it is made of an ordered list of outputEntry, which are instances of LiteralExpression, and an optional defaultOutputEntry, which is also an instance of type String.

+RuleAnnotationClause contains a name of type String.